-The Home Office has recently introduced the notion of "safeguarding leads", supervised by a senior official as head of the "safeguarding hub".
-There is limited information on the work of these hubs, however, as the safeguarding policy is an internal document.
+The Home Office has introduced the notion of "safeguarding leads", supervised by a senior official as head of the "safeguarding hub".
+There is limited information on the work of these hubs, however, as the safeguarding policy is an internal document, although limited detail is available through the funding document.190 More information about the safeguarding hubs and the Home Office's approach to vulnerable adults can be found in the 2019 inspection report from the Independent Chief Inspector of Borders and Immigration.191

 Guidance on gender issues in the asylum claim sets out good practice in recognising gender-specific forms of persecution and the difficulties that women may face in accessing protection.
-164 The guidance recognises that discrimination may amount to persecution in countries where serious legal, cultural or social restrictions are placed upon women, and the need to be rigorous in understanding country of origin information when deciding women's claims.
+The guidance recognises that discrimination may amount to persecution in countries where serious legal, cultural or social restrictions are placed upon women, and the need to be rigorous in understanding country of origin information when deciding women's claims.